 - Learn more about applying for admission to the criminal justice program

-Students in UDC’s criminal justice program must complete 120 credit hours to earn the bachelor’s degree, including 15 credit hours of electives.
-You will learn through a core curriculum and plan of study that emphasizes modern aspects of the criminal justice field including:
+Students must complete 120 credit hours, including 82 credits required by the major, to earn the Bachelor of Arts degree in Administration of Justice.
+You can learn through a core curriculum and plan of study that emphasizes modern aspects of the criminal justice field including:

-Computer-based research, computer software modeling, analytical writing and public speaking play pivotal roles in the program, and you may take computer-based courses in UDC’s criminal justice program.
-The criminal justice program also offers a concentration in homeland security science and technology, and the opportunity to take interdisciplinary courses from a particular area of interest, such as youth studies, law enforcement, corrections or STEM (science, technology, engineering, mathematics).
+Computer-based research, computer software modeling, analytical writing and public speaking courses are critical required, components of the applied research focus of the Criminal Justice program.
+A concentration in homeland security science and technology and the opportunity to take courses from a specific area of interest, such as youth studies, law enforcement, corrections or STEM (science, technology, engineering, mathematics) are also available.
 Students conclude the degree program by completing a senior research project.

 Student Organizations and Activities in the UDC Criminal Justice Program

 The Criminal Justice Association is the student organization for criminal justice majors and others interested in the field.
 The Association is active on campus and in the community, and helps participating students build a professional network.

 The criminal justice program also frequently draws upon criminal justice experts and professionals from the D.C, community and hosts seminars, films and speakers on social justice and human rights issues.

 Dr. Sylvia Hill, Program Coordinator, has extensive international experience with human rights organizations.
 She is internationally recognized for her work in the anti-apartheid movement and as one of the organizers of the first historic visit by Nelson Mandela to the United States in 1990.
 One of her primary areas of expertise focuses on research and community organizing techniques to mobilize communities to address public safety, specifically the development of a geo-spatial neighborhood intervention model.